jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 <img src="{{ site.baseurl }}/assets/2022/apollo-graphql-playground-edit.png" alt="Apollo GraphQL Playground - edit" title="Apollo GraphQL Playground - edit" />

-To enable editing from UI, we will add edit button to `Book` component.
+To enable editing from UI, we will add an edit button to `Book` component.
 It will change text to `input` fields when in editing mode, and display save and cancel buttons to commit or discard changes.

 Let's start with adding `EDIT_BOOK_MUTATION` to `src/graphql.js`: